 This community-driven plan will appear on our ballots for approval in the upcoming November 5th election.
 If successful, the referendum would support the development of:

 The referendum would allow funding for a new recreation center, replacing the Village House with a modern, larger, more energy efficient facility that supports all-age programs year-round and during inclement weather.
 This will include a basketball gym to support sports activities, indoor pickleball, and clinics.
-It will include indoor multipurpose spaces for all-age programs, space for the school during inclement weather, and space that can be rented by community organizations for meetings and events.
+It will include indoor multipurpose spaces for all-age programs and space that can be rented by community organizations for meetings and events.
 It could also include an outdoor terrace attached to the rec center to allow residents to enjoy outdoor sporting and leisure activities.

 The referendum would also allow for improvements to Townley Field.
 Improvements include adding new indoor and outdoor ADA accessible restroom facilities, upgrading to new natural grass and a commercial irrigation system, and replacing current lighting with energy efficient LED lights.